-Occassionally we’re asked what is the number one thing that Edmonton area homeowner's can do to secure their air conditioning and heating system between their regular tune-ups?
+Occassionally we’re asked what is the most important thing that Edmonton area homeowner's can do to secure their air conditioning and heating system between their regular tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
-Buying new furnace and return air filters is critical to the ideal operation of your HVAC system, in addition to your home's air quality.
+Buying new furnace and return air filters is critical to the ideal operation of your HVAC system, plus your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
-It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not all that hard for most Edmonton homeowners, but there are usually two hurdles to actually getting it done:
+We know it's the last thing on your mind, but this is really important stuff.
+Changing the air filters is not difficult for most Edmonton homeowners, but there are often two hurdles to actually accomplishing this task:

 - Understanding just how often to swap out your furnace or air conditioner filter.

 When To Change Your Air Filters

-Most filters have a timeline printed on the box or plastic.
-It may read "Lasts up to 3 months" or "Change filter every 90 days".
-Look around at the store and you should see that some are engineered to only last a single month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be changed once every 6-12 months.
+Most filters have a printed "expiration" date on the box or plastic.
+It may say "Lasts up to 3 months" or "Change filter every 90 days".
+Pay attention at the store and you should see that some are engineered to only last a single month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be exchanged once every 6-12 months.
 The norm seems to be once every three months for most higher quality filters, but we have a rule of thumb that we suggest our friends and family to go by.
 If the filter is dirty, change it!
-A dirty air filter can exacerbate or cause damage to costly parts, like your compressor, so it's recommended to change it out more often than not.
+A dirty air filter can exacerbate or cause damage to costly parts, like your compressor, so it's recommended to change it out more often than neglect it.
 If you want to follow the manufacturer's recommended limit, we suggest marking the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
-Also note that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.
+Also note that your filter manufacturer might have a different recommendation from your HVAC unit manufacturer.

 Choosing how often to change your air filters relies upon several factors: